These tech trends will change the way you drive, shop and pay

-The emergence of virtual currencies and the blockchain technology that underpins them represents the most significant change to financial services in decades
+The emergence of virtual currencies and the blockchain technology that underpins them represents the most significant change to financial services in decades and possibly centuries.

 While Bitcoin has had a spectacularly dramatic ride in the past 12 months, the fluctuating value of cryptocurrencies isn't where the real story is.